spokestack/spokestack.io/content/docs/React Native/cookbook.md

 navId: Cookbook (react-native)
 description: Code snippets and tips for React Native
 draft: false
-tags: ASR, Dialogue Management, NLU, React Native, TTS, Wakeword
+tags: ASR, Dialogue Management, NLU, React Native, TTS, Wake Word
 ---

 This is a collection of code snippets and brief descriptions designed to help you be as productive as possible as quickly as possible.
 Check out the Concepts section for more detailed discussions about the techniques mentioned here.